Eek! The Cat: Klutter!

-The Klutter! segment came in the fourth season of Eek!
+Another segment, this time titled Klutter!, was introduced in the fourth season of Eek!
 Stravaganza in 1995.
 It followed Ryan and Wade Heap (voiced by Cam Clarke and Savage Steve Holland) and their pet Klutter (vocal effects provided by Kirk Thatcher), who they created from a static reaction to pile of junk that their mother Andrea (voiced by Kathy Ireland) wanted them to pick up because the constant allergies of their father John (voiced by David Silverman) made it impossible for them to have a real dog.
 There are other characters in the show, like Sandee Heap (voiced by Sandy Fox), who was lonely at first, before Klutter came into their lives.
 They went on mysteries, a la Scooby-Doo, to save animals and solve crimes.

-Klutter! already ended in February 1996 with 8 segments.
+Klutter! concluded its run in February 1996 with eight segments.
 Unlike Eek! and Thunderlizards, the segment was created by David Silverman and Holland along with being animated by Film Roman.

 Production and broadcast

 The original idea for the show came from Savage Steve Holland's experience as a cat owner.
 One of his cats was named Eek.

 The show premiered on the now-defunct Fox Kids block in 1992 as Eek!
 The Cat.
 Thirteen 20 minute episodes were produced for its first season.
 A recurring character named Mr. Iwanter was a caricature of then-Fox Kids executive Sid Iwanter.

-For the second season in 1993, the show's format was retooled (except for "It's A Very Merry Eek's Mas", which originally aired as a prime-time special).
+For the second season in 1993, the show's format was retooled (except for "It's a Very Merry Eek's Mas", which originally aired as a prime-time special).
 In each episode were two nine-minute segments.
 One was Eek! the Cat.
 The other was The Terrible Thunderlizards.
 The Thunderlizards segments were intended to air at the start of the season, but it began two months later because of production delays.
-When they started airing, the series title was changed to Eek!
-And The Terrible Thunderlizards.
+When they started airing, the series title was changed to Eek! and the Terrible Thunderlizards.
 Also, the creators originally intended to include two one-minute segments.
 The first would feature the Squishy Bearz, and the second one were to feature other characters from Eek!, but because the show turned out to be too long, the one-minute segments were scrapped.
 In January 1994, Fox aired four Thunderlizards segments as two Thunderlizards specials.

 During the season, Kopp left the show (though he still did the voice of Eek and others) for his own show, The Shnookums and Meat Funny Cartoon Show for Disney.

 In the fall of 1995, another segment called Klutter was added, rotating with the Thunderlizards.
 This segment lasted a year.
 Kato Kaelin was originally scheduled to be a guest voice in an episode, but Fox network refused.